 My neighbor is one .
 We immediate people on the street don’t treat her differently because we know and trust her, but around Halloween her house gets pelted with eggs from “good” people.
 Once in a while some new neighbor will post posters on the phone poles around the neighborhood after they move in and discover that she lives here.
 “Good” people will throw trash on her yard.
 Maybe once a year her tires will be slashed from “good” people.
 No one will hire her so we neighbors, instead of giving money to the church, give it to her.
 I actually left my church because when the membership discovered that I supported her, they kind of abandoned me so, I’m better off without “Christians” in my life.
 My kids and hers play together and when “good” people see the kids in her yard playing they call the police, who don’t even come anymore.
 I’ve been reported to CPS three times for putting the lives of my children in danger by letting them play over there.
 A lot of cars slowly drive by and turn around, usually in my driveway.
 Sometimes cars drive by and people scream things.
 The best was when one idiot screamer drove off the road and hit a fence of the one neighbor who hates her.
 He almost hit a child on a bike but, he wasn’t a sex offender so the child was safe.
 We called the police and since he didn’t want to admit to a hate crime, he said he was texting and got fined and a moving violation.
 We have it all on camera but we are happy with his lie and mark on his licence. … Her four cats have been poisoned by “good” people.

 I don't know it will be that bad.
-Just drawing worst-case scenario here.
+Just drawing a worst-case scenario here.
 But if it does get that bad for an Elijah-apologist, intent on joining him in Judea, are you ready for it?
 Are you ready for that kind of rejection, condemnation, and persecution?
-Can you maintain the belief that you are right to listen to Elijah in the face of everyone you have known in respected in the Christian world saying you're deceived by a false prophet?
+Can you maintain the belief that you are right to listen to Elijah in the face of everyone you have known and respected in the Christian world saying you're deceived by a false prophet?

 Are you praying daily for the strength to escape yet?